Shnupbups/TinkersAether/README.md

 Both Darts and Dart shooters can be disabled entirely in the config as of Version 1.0.2.

 ## Future Additions
-I would like to add Valkyrie Metal Ingots, Nuggets, and maybe Blocks to Silver Dungeon loot, but cannot currently as Aether Legacy does not support adding or editing dungeon loot.<br>
+I would like to add Valkyrie Metal to Silver Dungeon loot, but cannot currently as Aether Legacy does not support adding or editing dungeon loot.<br>
 I would like to add support for Construct's Armory as well, with the ability to make Gloves.